 In Marvel Comics Presents Volume 1 #1 (1988), Wolverine visits the Princess Bar while hunting down a crime lord called Roche.
 After wiping the bar floor with Roche's enforcers - who are trying to get protection money off the bar's owner O'Donnell - Wolverine becomes a regular of the bar, under the name "Patch", and even co-owned it for a time.
 The bar was essentially Logan's home away from home during a period when the X-Men were inactive.
 Is Insomniac Games hinting that this is the time period Marvel's Wolverine is set to take place?
 Will we see Logan taking on the criminal underworld?

-Another possible Easter Egg is the Radio Lowtown 104.8 poster.
+Another possible Easter egg is the Radio Lowtown 104.8 poster.
 Lowtown is a district in Madipoor, so Madipoor as a setting seems pretty likely.
-But the 104.8 seems to reference Marvel Earth-1048, the universe in which Marvel’s Spider-Man is set.
-This seems to suggest that Insomniac's Spider-Man games and Wolverine take place in the same universe, meaning we could see a Marvel game universe in the making.
+But it's possible that the number 104.8 could be a reference to Marvel Earth-1048, the universe in which Marvel’s Spider-Man is set.
+This seems to suggest that Insomniac's Spider-Man games and Wolverine take place in the same universe, meaning we could see potential crossovers in the future.